denten-books/plain-text/40-screen.md

 and -tron.
 The digital dissolves into the everyday as all clocks, all books, all texts, in short, all human activity passes through some form of "digital being."
 My aim here and throughout has been to understand what is meant by its
-evocation: to "come to terms," to make visible, to disturb it, to denature, and to make it strange again.
+evocation: to "come to terms," to make visible, to denature, and to make it appear strange again.

-"Digital media," "digital humanities," "the digital divide:" they share a word, but "digital" suggests entirely differing qualities depending on the context.
+"Digital media," "digital humanities," "digital divides": these constructions share a word which suggests entirely differing qualities depending on the context.
 In some cases, digitality stands in opposition to a notion of naturally "analog" human experience.
 Thus, digital media reduce "fuzzy" and indeterminate human experience to something binary, discrete, and